All courses will meet virtually at the times scheduled below unless the course is noted as asynchronous or to be determined.

 EDU665 Meeting the Needs of the Exceptional Child (3)

 Online Asynchronous.
-June 26–August 21
+June 23–August 28.

-EDU670 Educating the Human Brain: How Neuroscience Can Inform Teaching Practices (3)
+EDU670 Educating the Human Brain (3)

-EDU701 Educational Leadership—Theoretical Seminar (3)
+EDU701 Educational Leadership I - Theoretical Seminar (3)

-EDU725 School Finance, Administration, and Technology (3)
+EDU725 School Finance, Administration and Technology (3)

 EDU730 School Law (3)

-EDU764 Raising Self-Awareness: Social Emotional Teaching Practices That Impact Student Learning (1)
+EDU764 Raising Self-Awareness: Social Emotional Teaching Practices that Impact Student Learning (1)

 EDU765 Building Relationships Through Cultural Proficiency (1)